inspr/core-legacy/doc/sidecar.md

 - WriteMessage: writes a message to a specific channel
 - Commit: confirms that a message has been read

 Each server has two environment variables that determine which channels it can use for input and output.
 When it receives a request it first checks whether or not the channel specified on the request is valid for the requested operation.
-Following that it simply completes the operation.
+Following that, it simply completes the operation.

 One small observation is that when trying to send a message, if an unknown Channel is specified in the Client, the server will identify that such Channel doesn't exist and return an error to the Client request.